egor7/blog-1/csv/csv.md

 $ csvsql --query "select Region, SUM(Population) AS Population FROM worldcitiespop GROUP BY Region ORDER BY Population DESC LIMIT 10" worldcitiespop.csv
 ```

-We can also disable type inference and dialect sniffing by command line options `--no-inference --snifflimit 0`.
+We can also disable type inference and dialect sniffing by command-line options `--no-inference --snifflimit 0`.
 This speeds up the command execution by a factor of two.

 Several other open-source tools run SQL statements on CSV files.
 I also evaluated two packages written in Go.